hackbg/fadroma/packages/core/core-contract.spec.ts.md

 Before we proceed to deploying a contract, let's take a minute to talk about the two "magic patterns" powering Fadroma Ops.
 Those are **callable objects** and **lazy evaluation**.

-Thanks to them, you can get started quickly by **providing a minimum amount of information**, and with the least amount of syntactic overhead ("boilerplate") - but at the same time having quick **access to the maximum amount of information** that's available at any particular stage of your scripted workflow, as well as to "patch points" for customizing Fadroma's behavior.
+> Thanks to them, you can get started quickly by **providing a minimum amount of information**,
+> and with the least amount of syntactic overhead ("boilerplate") - but at the same time having
+> quick **access to the maximum amount of information** that's available at any particular stage
+> of your scripted workflow, as well as to "patch points" for customizing Fadroma's behavior.
+>

-Simply put, they keep the details out of your way - yet still at your fingertips when you need them.
-You don't need to know how exactly they work, but it's good to be aware that they are there, since they bend the usual rules *a tiny bit* in the interest of providing a clean and ergonomic API.
+> In other words, they keep the details out of your way - yet still at your fingertips when you need
+> them.
+You don't need to know how exactly they work, but it's good to be aware that they are there,
+> since they bend the usual rules *a tiny bit* in the interest of providing a clean and ergonomic API.

 ### Callable objects